plabayo/rama/docs/book/src/web_servers.md

 - [/examples/http_web_service_dir_and_api.rs](https://github.com/plabayo/rama/tree/main/examples/http_web_service_dir_and_api.rs):
   a web service example showcasing how one can make a web service to serve a website which includes an XHR API;

-For a production-like example of a web service you can also read the [`rama-fp` source code](https://github.com/plabayo/rama/tree/main/rama-fp/src).
+For a production-like example of a web service you can also read the [rama cli `fp` source code](https://github.com/plabayo/rama/tree/main/rama-cli/src/cmd/fp).
 This is the webservice behind the Rama fingerprinting service, which is used by the maintainers of 🦙 Rama (ラマ) to generate the UA emulation data for the Http and TLS layers.
 It is not meant to fingerprint humans or users.
 Instead it is meant to help automated processes look like a human.